wittedtech/Interview-Prep-Guide/Experience-Wise/Java-Interview-Questions.md

      **KEY FEATURES:**

      1. **Dynamic Growth and Shrinkage :** Stack Memory grows and shrinks as new method are called and returned respectively as their new stack frame is created and removed respectively.
-     2. **Limited Lifetime :** Varibales declared in the stack exists as long as the method that created them is running, once finish complete frace and local variable are deallocated.
+     2. **Limited Lifetime :** Varibales declared in the stack exists as long as the method that created them is running, once finish complete frame and local variable are deallocated.
-     3. **Automatic Allocation and Deallocation:** Stack memory is automaticall allocated when method is called and deallocated when method finishes executing.
+     3. **Automatic Allocation and Deallocation:** Stack memory is automatically allocated when method is called and deallocated when method finishes executing.
      4. **StackOverflowError :** if the stack becomes full due to excessive method calls(e.g. recursion without any base case), java throws `StackOverflowError`.
      5. **FAST ACCESS :** Stack memory offers fast access compared to Heap Memory because of its working mechanism i.e. Last-In First-Out(LIFO).
-     6. **Thread Safety :** Each thread's, ,ethod and local variables are isolated with each other because they operates in their own stack.
+     6. **Thread Safety :** Each thread's, Method and local variables are isolated with each other because they operates in their own stack.

   2. **HEAP MEMORY**